 - 1. Perform their tasks and duties so as to be aware of electrical safety issues. - 2.
 Comply with safe operating procedures while working with electrical equipment. - 3.
 Attend appropriate safety training. - 4.
-Report damaged equipment and electrical safety concerns to the Mechanical and Electrical Operations (Facilities Management) or the Office of Environmental Health and Safety.
+Report damaged equipment and electrical safety concerns to Facilities Management or Environmental Health and Safety (EHS) at x2500.

 - (B) CSU Supervisors/Managers shall: - 1.
-Ensure applicable employees are trained, qualified and authorized to work on electrical equipment if so required as part of an employee's job duties. - 2.
-Receive and correct reports of electrical safety issues from employees in conjunction with Mechanical and Electrical Operations (Facilities Management) or the Office of Environmental Health and Safety. - 3.
-Notify the Mechanical and Electrical Operations (Facilities Management) of events where outside contractors are engaged to perform electrical repair work activities on campus. - (C) Office of Environmental Health and Safety shall: - 1.
-Provide assistance in identifying electrical hazards. - 2.
+Ensure applicable employees are trained, qualified, and authorized to work on electrical equipment. - 2.
+Receive and correct reports of electrical safety issues from employees in conjunction with Facilities Management or EHS. - 3.
+Notify the Facilities Management of events where outside contractors are engaged to perform electrical repair work activities on campus.

+(C) Environmental Health and Safety

+- 1. Provide assistance in identifying electrical hazards. - 2.
 Provide electrical safety training for employees. - 3.
 Collaborate with the Facilities Management and assist Supervisors/Managers on matters of electrical safety. - 4.
-Be authorized to stop work activities involving electrical service and equipment on campus if the work presents a threat to the health and safety of those working or others. - (D) Mechanical and Electrical Operations, Facilities Management shall: - 1.
-Ensure that authorized departmental employees meet the definition of qualified set forth in the NEC and receive the appropriate levels of training. - 2.
+Authorized to stop work activities involving electrical service and equipment on campus if the work presents a threat to the health and safety of those working or others.

+(D) Facilities Management shall:

+- 1. Ensure that authorized departmental employees meet the definition of qualified set forth in the NEC and receive the appropriate levels of training. - 2.
 Provide appropriate personal protective equipment to authorized, qualified employees who work with electrical equipment. - 3.
-Be authorized to stop work activities involving electrical service and equipment on campus if the work presents a threat to the health and/or safety of those working or others. - (E) Outside Contractors shall: - 1.
-Be contractually required to adhere to the provisions of OSHA, the NEC and NFPA 70 and 70E while performing repair of electrical equipment or any other electrical work while on campus. - 2.
+Authorized to stop work activities involving electrical service and equipment on campus if the work presents a threat to the health and/or safety of those working or others.

+(E) Outside Contractors shall:

+- 1. Be contractually required to adhere to the provisions of OSHA, the NEC and NFPA 70 and 70E while performing repair of electrical equipment or any other electrical work while on campus. - 2.
 Be informed of the prohibition of working on energized electrical equipment at CSU. - 3.
 Adhere to the provisions of: - (a) OSHA's Lockout/Tagout Standard - (b) CSU Lockout/Tagout Program - (c) Outside Contractor's Lockout/Tagout Program